catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 ============

-This tutorial demonstrates how to set up automatic failover for a website that is hosted in two different Catalyst Cloud regions.
+This tutorial demonstrates how to set up automatic failover for a website that is hosted in two different Sky TV regions.
 In order to achieve automatic failover, two components are required:

 - Monitoring of the origin servers so you can decide when you need to switch